For this homemade coconut butter recipe, all you need is shredded coconut and a food processor!

 - It takes so long to make that I almost fill the bowl and the stuff seems to last forever.
 My food processor is a 14.5 cupper for reference.

-- Supposedly, with a Vitamix, it takes one minute.
+- Supposedly, with a high-powered blender, it takes one minute.
 With normal food processors, it takes about 10 minutes.

 - If you use desiccated (which is drier than coconut flakes and shredded coconut), expect 15 - 20 minutes.
 Store at room temperature and stir before using.